rubyforgood/abalone/README.md

 ### Running Background Jobs

 The app uses the gem [delayed_job](https://github.com/collectiveidea/delayed_job) for processing CSVs.
-To run background jobs, run the following command in your terminal:
+To run background jobs, run the following command in your CLI:
 ```
 rake jobs:work
 ```